davidson-consulting/diff-jjoules/doc/documentation.md

                           Number of test executions to measure their energy consumption.
       --junit4            Enable junit4 tests
       --mark              Enable mark step.
+      --mark-strategy=<markStrategyEnum>
-      --measure           Enable the energy consumption measurements of Diff-JJoules Default value: false -o, --output=<output>   Path to the output folder.
+                          Specify the mark strategy to be used.Valid values: ORIGINAL Default value: ORIGINAL --measure           Enable the energy consumption measurements of Diff-JJoules Default value: false -o, --output=<output>   Path to the output folder.
       --path-report-file=<pathToReport>